pivotal-cf/docs-datastax/configuration.html.md

 The product requires an external DataStax Enterprise Cassandra cluster.

-All the fields on the configuration page are mandatory:
+The following fields on the configuration page are mandatory:

 * IP Address
 * Port - specify a setting different from the default value of 9042